SuhaibVP2004/python-learning-journey/README.md

 ## 🚀 My Progress

-I'm learning Python step by step through practice programs, assignments, and small projects.
-This repository will grow along with my skills.
+I'm learning Python by practicing regularly, solving programming problems, and building small projects.
+This repository is a record of my progress and the things I learn along the way.

+I'll keep updating it as I learn new concepts and build more projects.

 Thanks for visiting my repository!
-Feel free to explore my projects and follow my Python learning journey. 🚀